mars0i/majure/doc/tips.md

 The standard way to manage Clojure projects is with Leiningen, using commands such as `lein compile`, `lein run`, and `lein repl`.
-Among other things, you can use Leiningeng's project.clj file to specify libraries to be used, and the `:aot` keyword to specify that certain source files will be compiled, and will be compile in a certain order when needed.
+Among other things, you can use Leiningen's project.clj file to specify libraries to be used, and the `:aot` keyword to specify that certain source files will be compiled, and will be compile in a certain order when needed.
 (Some people use Maven, though.)